Turkish television drama: France

-Turkish series; Kara Sevda, Ölene Kadar, Fatmagül'ün Suçu Ne?, and Bu Şehir Arkandan Gelecek, were broadcast on Africa-based Novelas TV, which also broadcasts in France.
+The series Kara Sevda, Ölene Kadar, Fatmagül'ün Suçu Ne?, and Bu Şehir Arkandan Gelecek, were broadcast on Africa-based Novelas TV, which also broadcasts in France.
 Fatmagül'ün Suçu Ne? was selected as the Best Foreign Series at the Soap Awards in 2019.
-7. Koğuştaki Mucize became the most watched movie in Netflix France and thus took the title of the first Turkish movie that was watched the most on Netflix France.

-Turkish actress Merve Dizdar won best actress at the Cannes Film Festival with "About Dry Grasses" and became 1st Turkish to win best female actress at Cannes.

 Germany

 Şahsiyet became the first Turkish TV series sold to Germany.
 It was dubbed into German, under the title Ein guter Mensch.
 Magarsus won the 'Stellar Cast' award at the 7th Berlin TV Series Festival.

 Sweden

 The Swedish public broadcaster SVT acquired the series Son (The End), becoming the first major broadcaster in Western Europe to buy a Turkish TV series in 2013.
-According to Sweden's television critic, Anders Björkman, the series, Son, was the best foreign show this season in all categories.
+According to Swedish television critic Anders Björkman the series was the best foreign show this season in all categories.

 Netherlands

 Son was remade in 2016 on KRO-NCRV, one of the leading Dutch television channels, under the name Vlucht HS13 (Flight HS13).
 Thus, it became the first Turkish TV series adapted in Western Europe.